kobrienGIS/kobrienGIS.github.io/index.md

 ## GES  486  (Advanced  GIS):

-Note: I am actively learning many of the techniques and workflows here.
+Note: I am actively learning many of the programs and workflows shown here.
 Products may appear unfinished or crude.

 **[Income to Poverty Ratio in Harford County, Maryland:](/Project486.1/index)** <br>
 A beginner map rendering produced in RStudio with tidycensus, sf, and leaflet.